apache/pulsar/site2/docs/security-authorization.md

 sidebar_label: Authorization and ACLs
 ---

-n Pulsar, the [authentication provider](security-overview.md#authentication-providers) is charged with properly identifying clients and associating them with [role tokens](security-overview.md#role-tokens). *Authorization* is the process that determines *what* clients are able to do.
+In Pulsar, the [authentication provider](security-overview.md#authentication-providers) is charged with properly identifying clients and associating them with [role tokens](security-overview.md#role-tokens). *Authorization* is the process that determines *what* clients are able to do.

 Authorization in Pulsar is managed at the {% popover tenant %} level, which means that you can have multiple authorization schemes active in a single Pulsar instance.
 You could, for example, create a `shopping` tenant that has one set of [roles](security-overview.md#role-tokens) and applies to a shopping application used by your company, while an `inventory` tenant would be used only by an inventory application.

-{% include message.html id="properties_multiple_clusters" %}
+> When working with properties, you can specify which of your Pulsar clusters your property is allowed to use.
+> This enables you to also have cluster-level authorization schemes.

 ## Creating a new tenant